Balinese Batik

 Satay or sate is a type of grilled meat that is marinated, skewered, and served with a spicy sauce.
 The meat used in satay is often diced or sliced chicken, goat, sheep, cow, and hog, but you can also get satay cooked with fish, tofu, eggs, or minced mixtures of meats and vegetables.

-Balinese Nasi ayam and Nasi Campur
+Balinese Nasi Ayam and Nasi Campur

-Bebek and ayam betutu (Bebek and Ayam Betutu)Betutu is a slow-cooked dish that is similar to Bali's babi guling (roast suckling pig).
+Bebek and ayam betutu (Bebek and Ayam Betutu)Betutu is a slow-cooked dish similar to Bali's babi guling (roast suckling pig).
 In this traditional Balinese Batik cuisine, a whole chicken (ayam) or duck (bebek) is packed with traditional spices and wrapped in banana leaves before being wrapped tightly in the bark of a banana tree.
 This dish is suitable for vegetarians and people who do not consume pork.
 It is roasted or buried in a coal fire for 6 to 7 hours, producing rich, succulent flesh that easily separates from the bones.

 Subscribe to our newsletter